andrew-curthoys/curthoys-io/content/traveler/2021_09-costa_rica/05-playa_del_pacifico.md

 We walk back to the balcony and enjoy the rest of the night.
 The Pacific coast has a different pace than I've been accustomed to.

+<h4 class="article-subheader">Kowabunga</h4>

+I arise in a much cheerier mood than I expected given my Busch Light nightcap and head down to the beach.
+Maybe we'll give this whole surf thing a whirl.
+I sample the market in town and on the beach and a surf lesson seems to be running
+$40-60 depending on your vendor.
+I start walking down to the fella who quoted me
+$40 on the beach when a guy who probably can spot a gringo who wants to try surfing from a nautical mile away and asks me if I want to go surfing today.

+I ask how much and when he replies with a confident "thirty five dollars mi amigo, pura vida" Well you drive a hard bargain, sir, but it would behoove me to accept your offer.
+And whom do I have the pleasure of doing business with?

+"Tarzan"

+Fuck yes.
+I'm going to learn how to rip barrels from a guy named Tarzan.
+It's beautiful.